tiagoprn/devops/ansible_playbooks/centos-7/README.md

 - auth: create a sudo user with access to the docker daemon and also sets the ssh keys for it.
 - tmux: the tmux multiplexer, with my custom configuration for it
 - timezone/ntp configured for America/Sao_Paulo.
-- host_metrics: collectd to store metrics, influxdb to persist them and grafana to see them on beautiful dashboards. :)
+- host_metrics: collectd to store metrics, influxdb to persist them and redash with visualizations configured to see them on beautiful dashboards. :)
 - dotfiles: my dot files to vim, bash, git, etc...
 - configures tmux and vim according to my dotfiles
 - services: starts all daemons from the playbook
 - cleanup: do some final cleaning up (remove yum cache, etc...)

+## Important:

+- Specially due to the fact that this scripts installs a local postgres database for redash, it it recommended that it runs on machines/VMs with 2GB+ of RAM for it to finish successfully.
+I had errors running it on a 1GB RAM VM with exit code 137 on the setup_redash_container task, probably due to that fact.

+- To make some benchmarks after the playbook finishes, you can use two tools that are installed:

+    - stress-ng
+    - ioping

+On my [personal blog](https://tiagopr.nl), you can find instructions on how to use both of them.

-References:
+## References:
 - https://www.digitalocean.com/community/tutorials/how-to-use-ansible-roles-to-abstract-your-infrastructure-environment
 - https://github.com/stefangweichinger/ansible-rclone/blob/master/vars/Ubuntu.yml (used as the base for the rclone role).